 You can optionally pin a pop-up to the screen to compare features.

-When you create pop-ups and author your specific content and style, it will be honored when shared in web layers.
-Pop-ups configured through ArcGIS.com can be consumed back into ArcGIS Pro and will appear in the opened map.
+When you create pop-ups and author your specific content and style, they will be honored when shared in web layers.
+Pop-ups configured through ArcGIS.com can be consumed in ArcGIS Pro and will appear in the opened map.
 To learn about sharing in web layers, see Author a web map.

-Open a pop-up for a feature by interacting with the view using the Explore tool , which is your primary tool for common navigation commands.
-Pop-up functionality is built directly into the Explore tool, so any single click over an identifiable feature will automatically open a window of attributes associated with it.
+Open a pop-up for a feature by interacting with the view using the Explore tool , which is the primary tool for common navigation commands.
+Pop-up functionality is built into the Explore tool, so a single click on an identifiable feature automatically opens the Pop-up pane.
+Alternatively, you can open a pop-up for multiple features by dragging a box while holding the Ctrl key.
+If the Pop-up pane is already docked in the project, it will refresh content with each new identify.
+To add to an existing list of identified results, press Ctrl+Shift and drag a rectangle to collect any additional features.

 View data attributes in a pop-up

-A pop-up, by default, will show you the attributes of one feature at a time, but allows you the flexibility to view configured content (custom text, field-value pairs, charts, images, and so on).
-For features that participate in relationships, you can view related data by using the tree control from the set of controls on the bottom of the pop-up window.
-For related data in your map, you will see the pop-up definition that you authored; for related data that does not exist in the map, you will see the default pop-up.
+A pop-up, by default, shows a listing, grouped by layer, of all identified items and the attributes of one feature at a time.
+The attribute portion allows you the flexibility to view configured content (custom text, field-value pairs, charts, images, and so on).
+For features that participate in relationships, the related data must be in the map in order to view attributes in a pop-up.
+Related data can be viewed by expanding the arrow next to the feature name in the listing portion of the pop-up.
 Pop-ups are displayed for feature, raster, LAS, and TIN layers, with or without a selection, by interactively clicking in the view.
 However, pop-ups are read-only when viewing them.

 The order pop-ups are presented depends on the Explore tool layer order options.
-This ordering can be controlled by selecting the desired option from the drop-down arrow under the Explore tool on the Map tab.
-The options include:
+This ordering is controlled by selecting the desired option from the drop-down arrow under the Explore tool on the Map tab.
+The following options are available:

-- Topmost Layer - Only the single feature drawn on top will return a pop-up.
+- Topmost Layer—All features drawn on the map return a pop-up.

-- Visible Layer - Only the layer(s) currently turned on will return pop-ups.
+- Visible Layer—Only layers currently turned on return pop-ups.

-- Selectable Layers - Only the layer(s) marked as selectable will return pop-ups.
+- Selectable Layers—Only layers marked as selectable return pop-ups.

-- Selected in Contents - Only the layer(s) currently selected within the Contents pane will return pop-ups.
+- Selected in Contents—Only layers currently selected in the Contents pane return pop-ups.

-- Candidate Pop-up - Only geocoded candidate results will return pop-ups.
+- Candidate Pop-up—Only geocoded candidate results return pop-ups.

-You can collapse both pinned and unpinned pop-up windows if you want to shrink their appearance in the view.
-No attributes will be visible, but the window banner remains with the controls to Pin or Unpin, Expand, and Close the window.
+You can collapse a pinned pop-up if you want to minimize its appearance in the view.
+Only the pop-up banner remains with the Move to Pop-up Pane, Expand, and Close options.

 To build your own pop-ups for feature layers, right-click the layer in the Contents pane and click Configure Pop-ups .
 The Pop-ups pane appears so you can customize the appearance.
-Customization includes the following:
+You can do the following in the Pop-ups pane:

-- Define a title for the pop-up window.
+- Define a title for the pop-up.
+The Display field is the default title.

 - Add and configure media elements such as images, charts, and hyperlinks.